-If your isolation and registration networks are not locally-reachable (at layer 2) on the network, but routed to the PacketFence server, you'll have to let the PacketFence server know this.
+If your isolation and registration networks are not locally-reachable (at layer 2) on the network, but routed to the PacketFence server know this.
 PacketFence can even provide DHCP and DNS in these routed networks and provides an easy to use configuration interface.